Who we are

 Our history

-Newspaper accounts reveal little of firefighting efforts from this time until May 1899, when the town again faced the potential for wide-scale disaster when a fire broke out along North Railway Street.
+Newspaper accounts reveal little firefighting efforts from this time until May 1899, when the town again faced the potential for wide-scale disaster when a fire broke out along North Railway Street.

 By 1906, the department had a horse-drawn chemical truck, a horse-drawn pump truck and a horse and buggy.
 The first Fire Hall was believed to have been built along South Railway Street, then, onto the rear of the first Town Hall, located near the present day Finlay Bridge.